department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-specific-child-old">Do I have to remove my child from my compensation benefits once they’re too old to be claimed as a dependent?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-specific-child-old">Do I need to ask VA to stop paying me additional disability compensation for my child when they turn 18?</button>
 <div id="questions-specific-child-old" class="usa-accordion-content">

-No. We’ll track your child’s age based on the date of birth you give us when you apply to add them as a dependent.
-When your child turns 18, we’ll remove them from your disability compensation unless you update their information and let us know they’re enrolled in school full time.
+No. We’ll track your child’s age based on the date of birth you give us when you submitted your claim.
+When your child turns 18, we’ll stop paying additional disability compensation for them unless you let us know they’re enrolled in school full time.

 </div>
 </li>